thisconnect/planet/README.md

 Collaboratively edit JSON-style data in realtime using [Socket.IO](https://github.com/LearnBoost/socket.io) by synchronizing all operations on a planetary shared object.
 Each operation will be received in exactly the same order as they are incoming to the Planet server.
 This includes the client that is emitting the operation.
 This approach guarantees the exact same state on all clients and has been proven to work reliably in other projects such as [netpd](http://www.netpd.org/).

-Operations:
+### Operations

-  - `put` - Sets a value at location key (string) or path (array).
+  - `put` - Sets a value at a specific location.
-    The value will not be merged with the the existing value.
+    The value will be overwritten and not be merged.

-  - `remove` - Deletes a property at given location.
+  - `remove` - Deletes a value at specified location.

-  - `post` - Recursively merges an object into the current state.
+  - `post` - Recursively merges data into the state.
     Arrays are not treated as objects and will not be merged.

-  - `delete` - Deletes the complete state.
+  - `delete` - Deletes the state.

-  - `get` - Asynchronously fetches data, optionally at location key (string) or path (array).
-Returns the whole state if key is omitted.
+  - `get` - Asynchronously fetches values from the state, optionally at a specified location.
+Returns the whole state if no location is passed.

-value (string, number, object, array, boolean, null)
+### Terminology

+  - `operation` - The custom events that can be used to modify the planetary shared object.

+  - `location` - Is a property specified by a key (string) or path (array).

+  - `value` - Can be of type string, number, object, array, boolean or null.

+  - `data` - Refers always to an object.

+  - `state` - The current content of the planet that can be manipulated by the operations or read with `get`.

-Planet is optimized to edit structured data (nested objects, arrays, strings, numbers, booleans) and does not require
+Planet is optimized to edit JSON style data and does not require
 [OT](http://en.wikipedia.org/wiki/Operational_transformation).
-If you are looking for text editing have a look at [ShareJS](https://github.com/josephg/ShareJS).
+If you are looking for rich text editing have a look at [ShareJS](https://github.com/josephg/ShareJS).